extrasalt/extrasalt.github.io/resume/resume.md

 ### Software Engineer, Indix

 June 2017 - Feb 2019

-Indix was product intelligence platform offering services like product categorization, brand identification, standardized attribute extraction and product clustering for over two billion products.
+Indix was a product intelligence platform offering services like product categorization, brand identification, standardized attribute extraction and product clustering for over two billion products.

 My team built and maintained a distributed crawler-parser responsible for processing 20 million pages per day.
 The team had a very strong Devops culture with a strong emphasis on CI/CD.